Sino-Tibetan languages: Study of literary languages

 Tibetic has extensive written records from the adoption of writing by the Tibetan Empire in the mid-7th century.
 The earliest records of Burmese (such as the 12th-century Myazedi inscription) are more limited, but later an extensive literature developed.
-Both languages are recorded in alphabetic scripts ultimately derived from the Brahmi script of Ancient India.
+Both languages are recorded in abugida scripts ultimately derived from the Brahmi script of Ancient India.
 Most comparative work has used the conservative written forms of these languages, following the dictionaries of Jäschke (Tibetan) and Judson (Burmese), though both contain entries from a wide range of periods.

 There are also extensive records in Tangut, the language of the Western Xia (1038–1227).
 Tangut is recorded in a Chinese-inspired logographic script, whose interpretation presents many difficulties, even though multilingual dictionaries have been found.

-Gong Hwang-cherng has compared Old Chinese, Tibetic, Burmese, and Tangut to establish sound correspondences between those languages.
+Gong Hwang-cherng has compared Old Chinese, Written Tibetan, Burmese, and Tangut to establish sound correspondences between those languages, as he identifies these four languages as the most influential literary languages within the family for their abundance in textual evidence.
 He found that Tibetic and Burmese //a// correspond to two Old Chinese vowels, *a and *ə.
 While this has been considered evidence for a separate Tibeto-Burman subgroup, Hill (2014) finds that Burmese has distinct correspondences for Old Chinese rhymes -ay : *-aj and -i : *-əj, and hence argues that the development *ə > *a occurred independently in Tibetan and Burmese.

+Other languages with historical texts have also come to the attention of linguists more recently, such as Classical Newar, Loloish languages written in the Yi script, Lepcha, and Meiteilon.
+But higher-grade reconstructions for these languages and their subbranches are yet to be established.